MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagaddmultistring.md

 ## -description

-The AcxObjectBagAddMultiString function adds a MultiString to an exisisting, intialized AcxObjectBag.
+The AcxObjectBagAddMultiString function adds a MultiString to an existing, intialized AcxObjectBag.

 ## -parameters